lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 ## Parser

-The first class of transformation is the Parser class.
-A parser does not transform a stream.
-It merely recognizes the language grammar.
+A parser does not transform a stream, it merely matches the language grammar.
 The Parser is often generated from an other grammar description such as XML Schema.

 The parser comprehend a set of named methods (called often rules) :